JPSieg/R2easyR/README.md

 ## Video tutorials

 ### 1.)
-Using R2easyR to map reactivity data to draw a simple RNA 2-structure
+Using R2easyR to map reactivity data to a simple RNA 2-structure

 ### 2.)
 Using R2easyR to map reactivity data to a simple RNA 2-structure using a CT file from RNAstructure